DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

 which is what CentOS' default systemd unit file uses, except the `-d` flag added to reconfigure logging to use stdout/stderr instead of SYSLOG.

-DHCP server configurations never define network-interface related settings, only network configurations => the server needs access to the network interface information to match the configurations with the actual network situation.
-Unless configured otherwise, the Docker engine provides containers a dedicated LAN => if the DHCP service is meant to serve networks of the Docker host, it has to be given access to the host's interfaces with the Docker run flag
+The DHCP server needs access to the network interface informations to be able to interpret its configuration - in fact, the DHCP configuration is network interface agnostic and it's up to the server to match the configurations with the actual network situation.
+If the DHCP service is meant to serve networks of the Docker host, it has to be given access to the host's network interfaces with the Docker run flag `--net host`

-`--net host`

 The launch command tells the server to expect its configuration file to be located at `/etc/dhcp/dhcpd.conf`.
 There are several ways to get the file there: